 You need to make a purchase of $75 before tax, but you earn your regular 10 points per dollar plus the bonus points.

 Generally these events are 50000 points for $100 or 95000 points for $200 of merchandise.

 These have redemptions such as 40000 points for $90, 50000 for $125, 80000 for $200, or 95000 for $250 of merchandise.

 Pales in comparison to its US brother, but they match most sales and promotions.
 You can sometimes get lucky with random price drops that will stack with E3 promotions but their shipping is awful.
 You will not receive your game on Day 1 so if that's important to you don't bother.
-Prime now offers 20% off pre-orders and new games.
+Prime now offers only 10% off pre-orders.

 The only trade-in alternative (chain-wise) to EB.
 Don't trade in games there.
 But hey, Reward Zone points, right?
 They are the other option from Amazon for pre-order deals.
 E3 and, in 2015, Black Friday offered 30% off all pre-orders.
 Recently their promos have been significantly worse.
 You'll get the game Day 1 in most cases if you're in a major city but their order management on the web leaves much to be desired.